Donaim/miseq-workflow-pres/slides.md

 Give a perspective of sizes.
 Ie in 1ml of blood we have:
-- 5-6 × 10⁹ number of cell-like particles.
+- 5-6×10⁹ number of cell-like particles.
+- 7.5×10⁶ of them are white-blood cells.
 -
+- ~20 copies of HIV RNA.

 </NOTE>